 The baby foot peel, a path to callous-free feet, is one of the strangest (and, frankly, most disgusting) paths we’ve encountered.

 We’re willing to put up with a lot in the name of callous-free feet, but soaking them in acid-filled booties in a bid to peel off the skin of the entire foot?
 Not something we’d ever considered until we heard about Baby Foot.
 The Japanese import promises such deep exfoliation that layers of dead tissue can sometimes fall off in sheets, leaving behind childlike, never-touched-the-earth smoothness.
-Contributor Kristin Booker agreed to treat her feet with kid, um, booties to tell you whether Baby Foot lives up to the hype.
+Contributor Kristin Booker agreed to treat her feet to tell you whether Baby Foot lives up to the hype.

 What is the Baby Foot peel?